 Vietnam Historical Trip.
 Day 4-5: Ho Chi Minh City - Da Nang

 It was our last morning in Saigon city.
-We had a domestic flight to Da Nang in the evening.While there were still plenty of time before the checked-in, we just meandered around the city, and for my wife last minutes shopping.
-We also bought along souvenirs and some local delicacies.After having lunch at the nearby restaurant, we had a late check-out and get ready for the pick-up to the airport.
+We had a domestic flight to Da Nang in the evening.
+While there was still plenty of time before the check-in, we just meandered around the city, and my wife did some last-minute shopping.
+We also brought along souvenirs and some local delicacies.
+After having lunch at the nearby restaurant, we had a late check-out and got ready for the pick-up to the airport.

-At around 4 pm, we arrived at the airport, and checked-in for the late evening VN 1326 flight to Da Nang!
+At around 4 pm, we arrived at the airport and checked in for the late evening VN 1326 flight to Da Nang!

 A very nice and talkative guide during our stay in Saigon City